How to Start an Online Business

 7. Get Traffic to Your Website

-Even the most cutting edge design and amazing new product is worthless if it’s buried under millions of other websites.
-In order to generate sales online you have to drive massive amounts of website traffic.
+Even the most cutting-edge design and amazing new product are worthless if it’s buried under millions of other websites.
+In order to generate sales online, you have to drive massive amounts of website traffic.
 Consider these basic methods of promoting your new site:

 - List your blog in the major blog directories

 - Online Advertising: Google PPC, Twitter ads, and Facebook advertising

 - Direct mailing (print, not email)

 - Offline marketing (billboards, company vehicles, stationary, print ads, promotional products)

 While there are several ways to drive traffic to your website, you don't want to get overwhelmed by all the choices.
 Focus on just a few methods initially, maximize these sources of traffic, then continually add more ways to drive massive amounts of traffic to your website.

 If you're already involved in this market than you really should know where your market congregates, what websites they visit, which magazines they read, etc. If not then you'll want to spend a good amount of time doing market research to know exactly what platforms you should be advertising on.